The Early Stage Researchers (ESRs)

 Phone: +43 1 58801 166855

-After carrying out her BSc project in the research group for High Performance Ceramics, opens an external URL in a new window, Veronika completed her Master Studies at TU Wien, including a Master thesis carried out at ETH Zurich.
-In April 2021, she commenced her PhD project on porous ceramic frameworks for CO2 conversion processes, carried out in the framework of the TU Wien Doctoral College.
+Katharina received her BSc degree in Chemistry from University of Vienna before completing her Master's programme at TU Wien, including a Master thesis carried out at the Austrian Institute of Technology (AIT).
+In January 2022, she commenced her PhD project on porous ceramic frameworks for CO2 conversion processes, carried out in the framework of the TU Wien Doctoral College.

 Phone: +43 1 58801 164351